 Our goal is to plant a seed of curiosity in the minds of those who may have been excited about the prospect of learning why things behave the way they do but believed that physics is "too hard" for them.
 This course is set to get rid of this preconception from the get-go.

 In the summer of 2019, two enthusiastic college student interns -- whom we had selected among applicants for the role of writing up this series of lessons -- spent 7 weeks creating the curriculum with our suggestions and input; we are publishing their short biographical statements here

 We hope that they inspire you

 to volunteer to teach this unique curriculum to audiences in your

-In parallel, we encourage volunteers to pilot teaching our materials to target audiences in your own neighborhood.
+In parallel, we encourage prospective volunteers to pilot teaching our materials to target audiences in your own neighborhood.
+Please also consider volunteering

 How to apply

-If you would like to get involved with our non-profit in other ways, please take a look at this page for various educational opportunities and roles.
-If you would only like to receive occasional e-mails about major updates and opportunities as they arise, please sign up for our e-mail list.
+If you would like to get involved with our non-profit in other ways, please take a look at this page for various opportunities and roles.
+If you would only like to receive occasional e-mails about major updates and opportunities as they arise, please sign up for our newsletter.